 Apple’s iOS 9 updates for iPhone, iPad and iPod touch bring new features but they’ve also brought some problems to iPhone, iPad and iPod touch owners.
 With those complaints in mind, we want to show you how to fix common iOS 9 problems on all versions of the operating system.

 As we push deeper into the year, Apple continues to refine the iOS 9 operating system it rolled out back in September.

 In 2016 we’ve seen several substantial updates including the iOS 9.3 update it delivered back in March. iOS 9.3 brought several new features, bug fixes and enhancements to iOS 9 users.
 It also, like all iOS updates, brought problems.

-Apple’s now on its iOS 9.3.4 update and it’s causing problems for many iPhone, iPad and iPod touch owners.
+Apple’s now on its iOS 9.3.5 update and it’s also causing problems for many iPhone, iPad and iPod touch owners.

 Apple’s extensive beta testing process has wiped out a ton of potential bugs but some problems have managed to slip through the cracks.
 This isn’t surprising. iOS updates, even ones that go through a lengthy beta period, arrive with problems.

 We don’t know when Apple will release its next update.
 It could be days or weeks before we see something emerge.
 The only confirmed iOS update in Apple’s pipeline is iOS 10.

 This means that those of you running into iOS 9 problems on iOS 9.0, iOS 9.0.1, iOS 9.0.2, iOS 9.1, iOS 9.2, iOS 9.2.1, iOS 9.3, iOS 9.3.1, iOS 9.3.2, iOS 9.3.3, iOS 9.3.4, and iOS 9.3.5 will likely have to find fixes on your own.

 With that in mind, we want to help you take care of the issues that you’re seeing on your iPhone, iPad or iPod touch.